-As a principle, new development should not contribute to a deterioration of the water environment, but with greater ambition, more enhancements can be gained to support the natural water cycle and provide measures to manage flooding, improve water quality, biodiversity and amenity value.
+environment, but with greater ambition, more enhancements can be gained to support the natural water cycle and provide measures to manage flooding, improve water quality, biodiversity and amenity value. (eg. Eastleigh BC request three stages of filtration into groundwater and watercourses.)

-Potential green infrastructure approaches could include:
+2.320 Potential green infrastructure approaches could include:

-- Surface water lagoons and reedbeds to capture highways drainage; - Work to identify pollutant sources posing greatest risk of polluting surface and groundwaters and target these areas; - Target drainage from industrial and commercial and roads; - The re-naturalisation of channels and water courses; - Associated amenity improvements and access to watercourses; - Reduction in demand championing low water input parks and gardens; - SuDS schemes; - Green roofs.
+- Surface water lagoons and staged reedbeds to capture and filter highways drainage - Work to identify pollutant sources posing greatest risk of polluting surface and groundwaters and target these areas; - Target drainage from industrial and commercial and roads; - The re-naturalisation of channels and water courses; - Associated amenity improvements and access to watercourses; - Reduction in demand championing low water input parks and gardens; - Naturalised SuDS schemes; - Green roofs.